-• Unit count and income/affordability assumed on parcels included in the sites inventory.

-- Actual units constructed and income/affordability when parcels are developed. - Net change in capacity and summary of remaining capacity in meeting remaining Regional Housing Needs Allocation (RHNA).
+- Unit count and income/affordability assumed on parcels included in the sites inventory. - Actual units constructed and income/affordability when parcels are developed. - Net change in capacity and summary of remaining capacity in meeting remaining Regional Housing Needs Allocation (RHNA).
 Pursuant to SB 166, the No Net Loss requirements are: - 1.
 Make findings at the time of project approval regarding any site in the Housing Element sites inventory; - 2.
 Identify or rezone sufficient, adequate sites within 180 days of project approval to accommodate any shortfall; and - 3.
 Acknowledge projects may not be denied solely because No Net Loss would require zoning.

-2021-2029 Actions and objectives: Funding: Develop a formal procedure by the end of 2023 to monitor the development of vacant and nonvacant sites in the sites inventory and ensure adequate sites are available to meet the Departmental budget remaining RHNA by income category.
-Responsible Agencies: Community Development - Planning Division
+Develop a formal procedure by the end of 2023 to monitor the development of vacant and nonvacant sites in the sites inventory and ensure adequate sites are available to meet the remaining RHNA by income category.